 Individual banks have maximum withdrawal restrictions ranging from $350 to $500 per day.
 Any amount in excess of these restrictions may be obtained through a bank teller.

 There is a limit of total cash advances a cardholder may have outstanding.
 This limit, usually $2,500, is set by the bank and is based on your total credit limit.
 When payments are made the cash advance limit is restored.

-Please be aware that appropriate staff of the Institution periodically review charges made with the Corporate Card.
-Abuse of the Corporate Card for personal use will result in suspension of card privileges.
+Please be aware that appropriate staff of the Institution periodically review charges made with the Corporate Credit Card.
+Abuse of the Corporate Credit Card for personal use will result in suspension of card privileges.

-As with all reimbursements, itemized receipts are required for reimbursement of all expenses charged to the Corporate Card over $75.00 effective March 8, 2010.
-All receipts must be submitted with the Travel Expense Voucher or the Request For Payment, whichever applies to the particular charges you are requesting reimbursement for.
+As with all reimbursements, itemized receipts are required for all expenses charged to the Corporate Credit Card over $75.00 effective March 8, 2010.
+All receipts must be submitted with the Expense Voucher in Unanet.
 Please refer to the Travel Guide located on the Web for more information regarding receipts.

-In the event a traveler is traveling on WHOI business for an extended period (30 days or more) that would preclude the traveler from reviewing and processing payments for their corporate card, the traveler may request Extended Travel Status.
+In the event a traveler is traveling on WHOI business for an extended period (30 days or more) that would preclude the traveler from reviewing and processing payments for their Corporate Credit Card, the traveler may request Extended Travel Status.
 This will authorize the Card Program Manager to pay charges incurred during the travel and charge your Travel Advance Account.

 » Extended Travel Request Form